Best Cheap Health Insurance in Kansas (2025)

 Health insurance in Kansas costs $642 per month on average, but you could pay an average of $77 per month if you get discounts based on your income.

-- The plan level you choose also affects your rates.
-Health insurance is cheaper when it pays for less of your medical bills.
-That's why Catastrophic and Bronze plans are cheaper than Silver and Gold plans.
+- The plan level you choose also affects your quotes.
+Health insurance plans are cheaper when they pay for less of your medical care.
+That's why Catastrophic and Bronze plans are more affordable than Silver and Gold plans.

 Get affordable health insurance in Kansas with subsidies

-Kansas health insurance costs $77 per month, on average, if you get income-based discounts that lower your rate.
+Kansas medical insurance costs $77 per month, on average, if you get income-based discounts that lower your rate.

-Almost everyone in Kansas who shops for health insurance on HealthCare.gov qualifies for a discount that lowers the cost of a health insurance plan.
+Almost everyone in Kansas who shops for health insurance on HealthCare.gov qualifies for a discount that lowers the cost of coverage.

 - What it is: This discount is called a subsidy, and it's available for people with low incomes.